SaaS vs On-Premise! Here’s Why On-Premise Deployment is Not the Safest Option Anymore

 |High grade of security measures, as sensitive information can be stored on-site utilizing the company’s security protocols.||Similar grade of security, only difference being that the information is stored off-site and the responsibility of security lies with the vendor.|

 Some countries/states have laws dictating where a company’s sensitive information should be stored.
-These laws indicate that the information collected from consumers from a specific state/country should remain in the boundaries of that state/country.
+These laws indicate that the information collected from consumers from a specific state/country should remain within the boundaries of that state/country.

 As the company grows, the ERP system needs to be scaled accordingly.
 With On-Premise set-ups, this would require shifting the servers and related hardware to another location, or adding more resources as required.
 This inadvertently adds to the deployment costs.
 However, a SaaS model wouldn’t require additional costs, only a higher subscription fee (with increased licensees).

-Considering a field workforce, a cloud based software would be much more accessible (from off-location) than an On-Premise solution.
+Considering a field workforce, a cloud-based software would be much more accessible (from off-location) than an On-Premise solution.
 Thus, a company can track, manage, optimize their on-field resources via a SaaS model much better than an On-Premise set-up.